 If you were prescribed low-T drugs and experienced negative medical side effects as a result, such as a heart attack or stroke, get help from a legal professional, as you may be entitled to compensation for damages.
 If your health complications were a direct result of your low-T medication, you may be able to recover damages like medical expenses, pain and suffering, and more.

 At Reyes, Brown, & Reilley, our attorneys can provide you with more information about how to prove a low-T drug harmed you, how to file a claim for damages, and what types of compensation you may be eligible to recover.
-To speak to a personal injury attorney about your case today, call our offices now at 214-526-7900.
+To speak to a trial-ready Dallas dangerous drug attorney about your case today, call our offices now at 214-526-7900.